 Artist Community Engagement Grant

 The grant makes possible a wide range of project formats, including panel discussions, artist talks, public presentations, workshops, web-based activities, lectures, screenings, publications, and other public events or cultural exchanges.
-We support projects that encourage and facilitate cultural or traditional sharing creatively—locally or across borders—as well as projects that broaden audiences in a specific cultural or geographic community.
+We support projects that encourage cultural or traditional sharing locally or across borders as well as projects that broaden audiences in a specific community.

 An independent, city-specific selection jury reviews and scores applications.
 The jury, comprised of arts professionals and artists, rotates annually.
 Applications are scored based on the following criteria: